Climate Change: What Is It and Why Does It Matter?

 Let’s explore those three options.

-However, there are some products where it’s flat out impossible to get the emissions to zero (for example, cement and beef).
-Where this is the case, and where it’s possible to reduce consumption without causing suffering, we should also try to do this.
-Reducing consumption will also help reduce emissions while we work on getting emissions per service to zero.
+However, there are some products where it’s impossible to get the emissions to zero (for example, cement and beef).
+Where this is the case, we should try to reduce consumption as much as possible without causing suffering.
+Reducing consumption will help reduce emissions while we work on getting emissions per service to zero.

 There are many people who don’t consume much to start with, and others who consume a lot!
 So...